Welcome to Make a Smile Orthodontics!

 - Handle them with care – you will need to take out your retainer from time to time, when you eat or if you are only supposed to wear it part of the day.
 It if very easy to damage or lose your retainer, so remember – if it’s not in your mouth… it’s in the case.

-Invisalign is rapidly growing in popularity.
+Invisalign is rapidly growing in popularity and an alternative form of braces.
 The first design was created by Align and consists of a clear plastic brace with changeable trays or “aligners” that are customized for the patient.
-This treatment is not recommended for young children, however is regularly used for teenagers and adults with mild orthodontic problems.
+Braces are not a dental treatment recommended for young children, however is regularly used for teenagers and adults with mild dental problems.

 Here are a few things to know about appliances: